markellisdev/NSS-FFP-FrontEndCapstone/README.md

 ![](/images/read_me_images/Screen%20Shot%202017-03-10%20at%203.28.56%20PM.png "Login")

 ### Team Selection Page
 Upon login, the User's previously selected squad is shown.
-Here they may edit Team Name and Gameweek information.
+Here they may edit Team Name and Gameweek information as well as add or remove players from their lineup.

 ![](/images/read_me_images/Screen%20Shot%202017-03-10%20at%203.29.42%20PM.png "Login")